New mini-course for grad students offered by Career Services & the Keller Center

 In addition to learning effective job search techniques, participants will apply design thinking to practical situations and discover more about themselves and their own interests through self-assessment.
 At the end of the course, participants will present on their journey through the design thinking process at a networking session with employers and other University community members.

 The Design Your Future mini-course complements Career Services' Career & Life Vision (CLV) program, which teaches students how to frame meaningful questions about themselves that will guide their decisions, and then encourages them to use each part of the Princeton experience (academic, extracurricular, experiential and social) to gain insight on these questions and surface new ones.
-Graduate students are encouraged to attend an upcoming CLV workshop.

 Questions?
 Contact Susanne Killian, associate director, graduate student career advising firstname.lastname@example.org.